zhag-devops/python-project/README.md

 Requirements: python3 and Docker.

 To initialize the local development environment, simply run "make install".
-You can also run "make ci" to execute the code within a Docker container.
+Don`t forget to activate virtual environment by run "source .venv/bin/activate" You can also run "make ci" to execute the code within a Docker container.

 ## Project Details